MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/context-persistence.md

 ---
-title: Persisting user context across PowerShell sessions
+title: Persisting user logins across PowerShell sessions
 description: The article explains new features in Azure PowerShell that allow you to reuse credentials and other user information across multiple PowerShell sessions.
 services: azure
 author: sdwheeler